What Is The Purpose Of A Negative Control

 Essential Concepts

-To fully understand the role of the negative control, it's important to grasp a few related concepts:
+To fully understand the role of the negative control, you'll want to grasp a few related concepts:

 1. Blinding: This refers to the practice of concealing the treatment assignment from the researchers or participants.
 Blinding helps to minimize bias, as knowledge of the treatment can unconsciously influence how data is collected and interpreted.

 2. Randomization: This involves randomly assigning participants or experimental units to different treatment groups.
-Randomization helps to ensure that the groups are comparable at the start of the experiment, reducing the risk of confounding variables.
+Randomization helps to make sure the groups are comparable at the start of the experiment, reducing the risk of confounding variables.

 3. Replication: This refers to repeating the experiment multiple times to increase the statistical power of the results.
-Replication helps to ensure that the observed effect is consistent and not due to chance.
+Replication helps to make sure the observed effect is consistent and not due to chance.

 Examples in Different Fields